Chapter 1 : Spontaneous Combustion of Dairy Products: A Prologue

 Part-amused, part-wary, and part-curious, I quietly told him that my parents weren’t home.
 He was startled, noticing me for the first time.
 As he gave a surprised jump, his hair turned a brilliant shade of red.

 “Can I help you. . .
 Mr. . .
 Lupin?”
-I asked him reading his badge:
+I asked him, making note of his skewed tie, his oddly pointed shoes, and reading his badge:

 Hogwarts School of Witchcraft and Wizardry

 How much work was put into this prank?
 I was genuinely impressed.

 “You’ve heard of me?” he asked beaming, eyebrows climbing up, hair slowly changing to pink.

 How was it doing that?
 His follicle pigmentation system—the mechanism they use to change colours so rapidly—seems extraordinary.

 “No, am I supposed to?
 Are you famous?”
 I pointed at his badge.
 The more I speak, the more profound my accent gets.